Direct Hidden Single

 In the example above, if we look at row

-If we inspect cell
+If we inspect the peer cells of

-Likewise, if we consider digit
+Likewise, if we focus on digit